Search for ‘real Vikings of Yorkshire’ to be cover stars for novel by Mytholmroyd author

 For the cover of the third instalment in her Vikings series, Gina Dale is looking for people to represent Torri Ragnarsson, wife of Ubba - who could be a woman in her forties or older and who would also be happy to be made to look up to around 60 years old – as well their children, a young man, aged around 18, and a girl aged around 16.

-Todmorden-based activity instructor Ben Glynn was the cover star for the first novel in Gina Dale’s Vikings series - Viking Wolf.
-The photo shoot was a collaboration between several West Yorkshire businesses including Katie Amos from equineshoot.com and stylist Kaye Volante from Zeitgeist salon in Hebden Bridge under Gina’s creative direction.
+Todmorden-based activity instructor Ben Glynn was the cover star for the first and second novel in Gina Dale’s Vikings series.

 Most Popular